julio-alv/julio-alv/README.md

 I'm a Backend Developer and DevOps Engineer.

-I'm a performace-driven engineer, whether it's in a user-facing application or dev tools, I like when things are blazingly fast.
+I'm a performance-driven engineer; whether it's in a user-facing application or in development tools, I like it when things are blazingly fast.

-Some other topics I really enjoy are: graphics programming, database internals, and low-level programming.
+Some other topics I really enjoy are graphics programming, database internals, and low-level programming.